arkinmodi/Mastermind-Board-Game/README.md

 ## Game Rules
 The codemaker chooses a pattern of four code pegs.
-For this implementation there will be duplicates or blanks.
+For this implementation there will be no duplicates or blanks.
 The codebreaker tries to guess the pattern, in both order and color, within 12 turns.
 Once a guess has been made the codemaker will provide feedback in terms of black and white pegs.
 A black key peg is placed for each code peg from the guess which is correct in both